NashWellington/NNES/compatibility.md

 Games listed here with no entries underneath them have no known compatibility issues.

 ## The Addams Family
-* Heavy visual corruption on the "______ Presents" screen
 * Noise channel sfx sounds wrong
 * Invisible sprites?

 ## Barbie
-* Crashes before title screen: opcode 0x02, address 0x093E
+* Incorrect background color (green instead of black) for some tiles on the title screen

 ## Battletoads
-* Wrong palettes in some places at the title screen
+*

 ## Bionic Commando
 * Crash on opcode 32 at PC $8012